ljnsn/pycwatch/README.md

 export CRYPTO_WATCH_KEY="my-awesome-key"
 ```

-If you do that, you can skip setting you key in the instructions below.
+If you do that, you can skip setting your key in the instructions below.

 ```python
 import pycwatch